onymco/guide.onym.co/_resources/02-brainstorming.md

   The world's largest online dictionary (by number of words).
 Wordnik shows definitions from multiple sources, example sentences, rhymes, and related words.
-A powerful comprehensive tool.
+Don't miss the [advanced search](https://www.wordnik.com/search), which allows for regular expression style matching.

 Associations
 ------------